Moving Cost Calculator

 Line items you should always see

-A real written estimate breaks out linehaul, fuel surcharge, valuation coverage, packing labor (if applicable), packing materials (if applicable), and any known accessorials.
+A real written estimate breaks out linehaul, fuel surcharge, valuation coverage, packing labor and materials where they apply, and every known accessorial.

 Common accessorial charges

-Long carry kicks in when the truck cannot park within 75 feet of the door.
-Stair carry is per flight above the first.
-Shuttle service is required when a 53-foot trailer cannot reach your address; expect $300 to $900 each end.
+Long carry applies when the truck cannot park close to the door.
+Stair carry is charged per flight above the first.
+Shuttle service is required when a full-size trailer cannot reach the address.
+This site does not publish accessorial prices, because they are tariff-specific: ask the carrier for its published rate for each one before you sign.

-Fees movers add later if you don't ask now
+Fees movers add later if you do not ask now

 Bulky-item handling for treadmills, gun safes, marble tables, and pianos is the most common surprise.
-Disassembly and reassembly of furniture is sometimes included and sometimes billed at $40 to $75 per hour per mover.
+Disassembly and reassembly of furniture is sometimes included and sometimes billed separately.
+Ask which, in writing.

 How to compare mover estimates